 South Durras is not currently serviced by reticulated water or sewer.
-It is therefore proposed that the land would not be sold for residential development until such time as a sewer service is provided to the village (currently projected for 2028).
+It is therefore proposed that the land would not be sold for residential development until such time as a sewer service is provided to the village.

 Figure 2.4 shows the public stormwater infrastructure in the vicinity of the site.